'Garniture' exhibition at Croome.

 " We were very keen to work with an emerging female artist in 2018 and Amy fits the bill perfectly. "

-The exhibition will run until May 2019
+The exhibition will run until the end of November 2019

 Originally from West Yorkshire, Amy lives and works in London.
 She shares a studio with 10 of her former classmates from the Royal College of Art, known as Manifold.